The flip map and involutions on Khovanov homology: The flip map

 \section{The flip map}

-In this section, we prove Theorem \ref{thm kappa=id} that the flip map $\kappa_D$ is chain homotopic to the identity.
-The main difficulty is to compute the map $R_{D^*}\colon\CKh(D^*)\to \CKh(D)$ induced by Reidemeister moves that realizes the cobordism map, and we begin by identifying a sequence of Reidemeister moves that is particularly easy to compute locally.
-In fact, as claimed in Theorem \ref{thm kappa=id}, $R^{-1}_{D^*}$ turns out to be chain homotopic to the algebraic identification $\eta_{D}$.
+In this section, we prove Theorem \ref{thm kappa=id} that the flip map $\kappa_D$ is chain homotopic to the identity map.
+The main difficulty is to compute the map $R_{D^*}\colon\CKh(D^*)\to \CKh(D)$ induced by Reidemeister moves that realizes the cobordism map.

+We begin by identifying a sequence of Reidemeister moves that is particularly easy to understand locally.
+In fact, as we claimed in Theorem \ref{thm kappa=id}, $R^{-1}_{D^*}$ turns out to be chain homotopic to the algebraic identification $\eta_{D}$.
 The strategy here is similar to the proof of \cite[Theorem 4.1]{alishahi2023khovanov}; we will discuss the relation with that work in more detail in Section \ref{sec: discussions}.

-We first introduce some elementary topological facts regarding flipping on tangles before explicitly computing the flip map.
+We first introduce some elementary topological facts regarding the flip cobordism on tangles before explicitly computing the flip map.
 Recall from the convention in Section \ref{sec:tangle invariants background} that an $(m,n)$-tangle has $2m$ endpoints on the top and $2n$ endpoints on the bottom.
+Denote the positive half twist on $2k$ strands by $\Delta_{2k}$, presented as the braid word

 \begin{lem} Let $T$ be a $(k,k)$-tangle represented by a single braid word $\sigma_i$ or $\sigma^{-1}_i$.
 Then $\Delta_{2k}^{-1}\circ T\circ \Delta_{2k}$ is isotopic to $T^{*}= \sigma_{2k-i}$ or $\sigma_{2k-i}^{-1}$ respectively.
 Moreover, they are related by a cobordism between tangles that rotates the tangle about the $y$-axis by $\pi$.
 See the left of Figure \ref{fig:flip_one_crossing} for illustration. \end{lem}